baudelaine/MailboxAnalyzer/README.md

 > **Visual Recognition** find meaning in visual content!
 Analyze images for scenes, objects, faces, and other content.
 Choose a default model off the shelf, or create your own custom classifier.
 Develop smart applications that analyze the visual content of images or video frames to understand what is happening in a scene.

+### Overview of the application

+A sample demo of the application with a mailbox analysis is available [here](app0.baudelaine.eu-gb.mybluemix.net).

 ### Setup Environment